 How to get there – Take the central Cederberg road (approx 30km past Citrusdal) and travel past Algeria Forest Station over Uitkyk pass and onto Dwarsriver farm/Cederberg Cellars where you buy a permit.
 Continue on the road for 8km until you reach the Nature Conservation sign and sign right.

 Love the sound of the Cederberg?
-Ask us a question, or book a no-obligation chat below.Send an Enquiry
+Why not fill out our easy enquiry form below.Send an Enquiry

 Walks from Algeria Forest Station